Recording, Streaming, and Recruiting for Softball or Baseball

 Portable Charger Battery Banks

 We recommend using a Portable Charger Battery Bank with at least 20000mAh capacity.
 This will run your camera and cooling fans for almost all day as the fans draw very little power.
-I’ve recorded 5 games once and still had power remaining. (your results may vary) These can be purchased for $30 to $100 and I’ve had great success with the lesser expensive ones, but have switched to the Crave Plus PRO.
+I’ve recorded 5 games once and still had power remaining. (your results may vary) These can be purchased for $30 to $100 and I’ve had great success with the lesser expensive ones.
 I prefer to have a battery with the new style USB C (PD In/Out) and 3 power outlets.

 Most portable charger battery banks have an auto-off timer to turn off the battery when not enough current is being drawn or utilized.
 This can be a problem with operating a GoPro with an internal battery that probably only lasts for about 45 minutes and expecting the portable charger battery bank to keep the GoPro powered when its internal battery runs dead.
 When the internal battery goes dead, the external portable charger battery bank isn’t on and now the GoPro shuts off losing that valuable game footage.